 After taking the Tennessee music scene by storm, Vince Scheuerman decided it was time to pack his bags and move to the beautiful state of Montana.
-Vince had studied engineering in college, and he felt confident in his decision to revisit his technical skills at a coding bootcamp.
+Vince had studied engineering in college, and he felt confident in his decision to revisit his technical skills at Montana Code School programming courses.

-Vince found his way to Montana Code School, where the challenging twelve-week immersive program left him feeling prepared to enter the world of software engineering.
+Vince found his way to Montana Code School, where the challenging twelve-week immersive programming course left him feeling prepared to enter the world of software engineering.

 Since graduating, Vince has landed a job at PFL, a well-respected printing company in Montana.

 Your educational background is in Mechanical Engineering and it looks like you dedicated a good portion of your career to this field.
-What made you change tracks in the past year?
+What made you change tracks to programming in the past year?

 Do you feel your skills in Mechanical Engineering helped you make the switch into software engineering?

 I got my degree from the University of Maryland in Mechanical Engineering.
-Although I hadn’t done a lot of engineering since, I think my technical background and degree gave me confidence that I could learn programming.
+Although I hadn’t done a lot of engineering since I think my technical background and degree gave me the confidence that I needed to learn programming.
 When I was interviewing for a job, I think that background helped my employer to know that I could continue to learn on the job.

-Tell us about your experience at Montana Code School.
+Tell us about your experience with Montana Code School programming courses.
 What was an average day like?
 Did anything about the program surprise you?

 The program was a 12-week total immersion in programming with classes from 9-5, Monday – Friday.
 Every day started with a “stand-up”, and some improv games to get us into the mindset of what we’d be working on that day.
 And every day we were introduced to new concepts from the world of software development.
 It was super challenging, and required hard work and perseverance to push through and finally “get it.”
 About halfway through the course, I didn’t feel very employable, but rather overwhelmed by all the information coming at me.
 My surprise would be that by the end of the course, I actually did feel somewhat competent as a developer – with, of course, still a lot to learn.

-How did Montana Code School prepare you for life as a Software Engineer?
+How did Montana Code School programming courses prepare you for life as a Software Engineer?

 I gained the realization that I could push through and grasp concepts that seemed so foreign and overwhelming to me.
 I deal with that on a daily basis, but I keep pushing, growing, and learning.